steenharsted/mocapr/README.md

-I have found R to be completely capable of working with large amounts of motion capture data, and I hope this package can, at least, serve as an inspiration as to how R can be utilized outside of statistics.
+I have found R to be completely capable of working with large amounts of motion capture data, and I hope this package can, at least, serve as an inspiration as to how R can be utilized to work with motion capture data.

 ## Installation